Skip to the content

 7/ There are lots of supportive online groups and sources of help

 , including our forum, where you can connect with other carers facing similar challenges.
 You could also join Care for a Cuppa, a weekly catch up over Zoom for carers to share experiences and get mutual support.
-For support with developing emotional resilience and improving your sense of wellbeing, you could try out our free online course.
+Our Share and Learn sessions are also a great source of free support: Share and Learn | Carers UK.

-8/ Keep in mind that there are sometimes those looking to exploit those in vulnerable circumstances.
+8/ Keep in mind that there are sometimes those looking to exploit those in trying circumstances.
 Most people offering support will be genuine, but beware of scammers masquerading as sources of support and trust your instincts.
 You can find out more or report a scam on the Citizens Advice website.

-10/ If you’re feeling really alone and very stressed, the Samaritans provide a 24-hour listening service:116 123 and there are many other sources of support available.
+10/ If you’re feeling really alone and overwhelmed, the Samaritans provide a 24-hour listening service:116 123 and there are many other sources of support available.
 You can always make an appointment to see your doctor if you're feeling particularly down or hopeless.
 Never hesitate to pick up the phone or worry there is no one to help – many people understand and others will feel very similar.

 Back to top